MolBIFFM/diana/README.md

 ---

-Communities of the protein-protein interaction network can be detected by parameterized modularity maximization and iterative subdivision.
+Communities of the protein-protein interaction network can be extracted using parameterized modularity maximization and iterative subdivision.

 ```json